rust-lang/rustc-dev-guide/src/queries/incremental-compilation.md

 Construction of the DAG is done by instrumenting the query execution.

-One key point is that the query DAG also tracks ordering; that is, for each query Q, we not only track the queries that Q reads, we track the **order** in which they were read.
+One key point is that the query DAG also tracks ordering; that is, for each query Q, we not only track the queries that Q reads;
+we also track the **order** in which they were read.
 This allows try-mark-green to walk those queries back in the same order.
 This is important because once a subquery comes back as red, we can no longer be sure that Q will continue along the same path as before.